 Next to vibration, the force created by accelerating the mass of the oil contained in the filter is probably the greatest influence on the compression sealing gasket.
 Of course, adding a small additional mass to the filter will have some effect, but once again, it seems unlikely to be enough to cause any problems.
 If this is a serious concern in an extreme environment, an oil filter can be safety wired after installation to prevent it from loosening under any circumstances.

 The best premium filter is limited to filtering particles larger than 20-25 microns in size.
 For an oil filter element to capture smaller particles would require a huge increase in overall size to accommodate the restriction to oil flow that would otherwise occur.
 Normal wear in your engine and drivetrain is driven by particles that are smaller than 20 microns.
 Eliminate those particles; wear drops dramatically and reliability goes up.
 FilterMag significantly limits NORMAL wear and tear on your engine and any other protected lubrication systems.

 I have been told that only about 25% of the particles in engine oil are ferrous.
 The remainder are alloys, copper, brass or aluminum which are non ferrous.
 FilterMag wouldn’t attract those particles.

-The percentage of particles that are ferrous varies widely by type of equipment, operating conditions, maintenance state, and age, but generally speaking the majority of particles found in engine oil are steel.
-When FilterMags are installed and a used oil analysis is performed by independent laboratories, particle counts routinely drop by 50-82%.
+The percentage of particles that are ferrous varies widely by type of equipment, operating conditions, maintenance state and age, but generally speaking the majority of particles found in engine oil are steel.
+When FilterMags are installed and used oil analysis is performed by independent laboratories, particle counts routinely drop by 50-82%.
 Studies show that this equates to a 30-60% increase in lubricated component life.